PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 session `LayoutState`; complete operator-list construction is forbidden by the ownership gate.

+The fallback's `replaced_unsupported_split_with_slice` result is complete mutation evidence for this owner.
+Tensor pruning and `LayoutState` syncing are both nested under a positive rewrite count; a zero result changes neither the ModelIR nor layout metadata.
+The direct lowerer therefore retains its existing positive guard around the immediately following static-shape reconciliation.
+Characterization separately requires that reconciliation's complete opt-in result to be staged instead of discarded, without changing the guard or pass order.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct